-You also undertake a London Showcase which is presented for an invited audience of influential agents, casting directors, film, voiceover, TV and theatre directors.
+Students also undertake an Industry Showcase for an invited audience of influential agents, casting directors, film, motion capture, TV and theatre directors.
+East 15 continually liaises with industry professionals to ensure the format for the event accords with the changing landscape of the industry.

 £9,250 per yearAdditional costs for materials and field trips of up to approximately £650 per academic year.
 Equipment lists are reviewed annually.